tremho/odp-documentation/guide_book/src/how/ec/charger/6-battery-charger-summary.md

 - **Error handling** was minimal.
   A real embedded system would avoid `panic!()` in favor of structured error recovery and system notification.
 Here, we favored visibility and simplicity.

+These trade-offs allowed us to focus on demonstrating patterns and validate essential integration behavior.